mobify/workshops--building-a-plugin/README.md

 1. Next, let's add some basic styling for `seesee`'s input.

-  Open `src/style/seesee.scss` and add the following to the `.seesee` selector.
+  Add the following to the `.seesee` selector.

     ```scss
     .seesee {